aws-solutions-library-samples/guidance-for-scaling-electronic-design-automation-on-aws/README.md

 #### 3. Subscribe the CentOS 7 AMI

 The Official CentOS 7 x86_64 HVM image that has been built with a minimal profile, suitable for use in HVM instance types only.
 The image contains just enough packages to run within AWS, bring up an SSH Server and allow users to login.
-[Official CentOS 7 x86_64 HVM AMI](https://aws.amazon.com/marketplace/pp/B00O7WM7QW)

 Sign in to your AWS account, and follow these instructions to subscribe:

-1. Open the page for the [CentOS 7 (x86_64) - with Updates HVM](https://aws.amazon.com/marketplace/pp/B00O7WM7QW) AMI in AWS Marketplace, and then choose Continue to Subscribe.
+1. Open the page for the [CentOS 7 (x86_64) - with Updates HVM AMI](https://aws.amazon.com/marketplace/pp/B00O7WM7QW) in AWS Marketplace, and then choose Continue to Subscribe.
 2. Review the terms and conditions for software usage, and then choose Accept Terms.
 You will get a confirmation page, and an email confirmation will be sent to the account owner.
 For detailed subscription instructions, see the [AWS Marketplace documentation](https://aws.amazon.com/marketplace/help/200799470).
 3. When the subscription process is complete, exit out of AWS Marketplace without further action.
 Do not click Continue to Launch; the workshop CloudFormation templates will deploy the AMI for you.
 4. Verify the subscriptions in the [Marketplace dashboard](https://console.aws.amazon.com/marketplace/home) within the AWS Console.